floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 - an extra clock cycle is executed
 - next, 2 memory write machine cycles are executed to place the PC on the stack as return address
-- next a 16-bit interrupt vector is constructed by putting the I register (as high byte) and the 'interrupt vector low byte'
+- next a 16-bit interrupt vector is constructed from the I register (as high byte) and the 'interrupt vector low byte'
 - the 16-bit interrupt vector is placed on the data bus and two memory read machine cycles are performed to read another 16-bit address which is the start of the interrupt